 Students planning to teach high school or middle school mathematics should consult with advisors in both mathematics and secondary education in planning their academic program.
-These plans should take into account requirements for: the major, college core, professional courses, and state certification.
-To be retained in the program, a student must earn at least a 2.75 cumulative grade point average (CGPA) before enrolling in the full year of Clinical Practice, as well as have a Praxis Core Basic Skills Test passing score (or equivalent).
+These plans should take into account requirements for: the major, College Core, professional courses, and state certification.
+To be retained in the program, a student must earn at least a 2.75 cumulative grade point average (CGPA) before enrolling in the full year of Clinical Practice.
 The student must establish a minimum 3.0 CGPA, obtain at least a B- in MTT 390, and must have completed STA 216, MAT 301, MAT 351, and MAT 305 and all but at most 3 of their math major requirements prior to Clinical Practice II.

 Teacher-education candidates must have a 3.0 or higher cumulative grade point average to be recommended by TCNJ for a New Jersey issued teaching license.
-They also must meet the state hygiene/physiology requirement, the state Harassment, Intimidation, and Bullying Prevention (HIB) training certificate requirement, pass edTPA in their certification area, and pass the appropriate Praxis Subject examination.
+They also must meet the state hygiene/physiology requirement, the state Harassment, Intimidation, and Bullying Prevention (HIB) training certificate requirement, and pass the appropriate Praxis Subject examination.
 Teacher-education candidates will receive a "certificate of eligibility with advanced standing" which requires a candidate to be provisionally certified for their first year of teaching.
 After successfully completing State required mentoring teaching, the candidate will be eligible for a permanent certificate.

-Mathematics/Statistics Course Requirements: All Mathematics: Secondary Education students are required to take a minimum of twelve mathematics/statistics course units, and a 0-course-unit orientation.
-The twelve course units will consist of ten required course units and two MAT/STA options:
+Mathematics/Statistics Course Requirements: All Mathematics: Secondary Education students are required to take a minimum of eleven mathematics/statistics course units, and a 0-course-unit orientation.
+The eleven course units will consist of nine required course units and two MAT/STA options:

-MAT 099/Orientation to Mathematics and Statistics 0 course units MAT 200/Proof Writing through Discrete Mathematics 1 course unit MAT 205/Linear Algebra: Theory and Applications 1 course unit MAT 229/Multivariable Calculus 1 course unit MAT 255/Perspectives on the Development of Mathematics 1 course unit
+MAT 099/Orientation to Mathematics and Statistics 0 course units MAT 200/Proof Writing through Discrete Mathematics 1 course unit MAT 205/Linear Algebra: Theory and Applications 1 course unit MAT 229/Multivariable Calculus 1 course unit MAT 255/Perspectives on the Development of Mathematics 1 course unit MAT 301/Number Theory 1 course unit MAT 305/Abstract Algebra 1 course unit and two MAT/STA options: 2 course units